 The Education of Our Children

-Attend a live webinar from 4-5 p.m.
-Eastern on February 25 to learn about the master's in educational administration and the principal's license.
+Attend a live webinar from 3-4 p.m.
+Eastern on June 25 to learn about the MAE in Educational Administration and Supervision and the Principal's License.

 How do we make quality education the nation’s top priority?
 There’s no question that educational leadership plays a central role, and there’s no question that Ball State’s history, its alumni network, and its national recognition are ideal for preparing educators like you for the task of school leadership.